-SOCIAL ACCOUNTABILITY AND CHARITABLE GIVING, 2021
+SOCIAL ACCOUNTABILITY AND CHARITABLE GIVING, 2022

 Social accountability for a non-profit organization is the impact that organization has on its wider community.
 It is a measure of an organization’s commitment to its mission, stakeholders and the greater community.

-As part of our vision of vibrant living where faith, wellness and community flourish, that community extends around each residence.
-While some efforts were curbed due to the COVID-19 pandemic, in 2021 residents, members and team members at The Chesapeake, The Culpeper, The Glebe, Lakewood, Lakewood at Home, The Summit, the Virginia Baptist Homes Foundation and the home office team provided more than $1.4 million in monetary donations, goods and services to public charities and organizations.
+In 2022 residents and team members at The Chesapeake, The Culpeper, The Glebe, Lakewood, Lakewood at Home, The Summit, the Virginia Baptist Homes Foundation and the home office team provided more than $1.4 million in monetary donations, goods and services to public charities and organizations.

-2021 GIVING HIGHLIGHTS
+2022 GIVING HIGHLIGHTS

 Greater Community Engagement & Support

 The VBH Foundation donated $35,000 to the Cristo Rey Work Study Program, supporting 4 interns at Lakewood.